ZiaCreatesIdeas/STUDY_BLENDER/doc/DonutTutorial.md

 ::::{important}

-With our noodles, we typically connect like color connectors to other like colors, except for gray and yellow, which can be mixed
+With our noodles, we typically connect like colors to other like colors, except for gray and yellow, which can be mixed.

 ::::